Write Short-Form Video Hooks With AI (8 Variants)

 How to refine

-- Strip the superlatives: “Remove every ‘incredible,’ ‘amazing,’ ‘shocking,’ ‘you won’t believe,’ or ‘mind-blowing.’
-Rewrite the hook to land the same surprise without superlatives.
+• Strip the superlatives: “Remove every ‘incredible,’ ‘amazing,’ ‘shocking,’ ‘you won’t believe,’ or ‘mind-blowing.’
+Rewrite to land the same surprise without superlatives.
 Plain-but-unexpected is the goal.”

-- Open a loop the video closes: “Each hook must implicitly promise something specific the video delivers — and the video must actually deliver it within the first 30 seconds.
+• Open a loop the video closes: “Each hook must implicitly promise something specific the video delivers — and the video must deliver it within the first 30 seconds.
 If the hook would still work with a different video, it is too vague.”

-- Test across pattern families, not within: “Pick 2 hooks from 2 different pattern families (e.g., counter-intuitive + stake) for the next post.
-Testing 2 counter-intuitive variants against each other tells you which sentence is sharper; testing across families tells you what your audience responds to.”
+• Test across pattern families, not within: “Pick 2 hooks from 2 different families (counter-intuitive + stake).
+Two counter-intuitive variants against each other tell you which sentence is sharper; testing across families tells you what your audience responds to.”

-- On-screen text and VO add, not repeat: “If hook is delivered as on-screen text + VO, give me 5-word on-screen and 8-word VO.
+• On-screen text and VO add, not repeat: “If hook is on-screen text + VO, give me 5-word on-screen and 8-word VO.
 The VO must add a detail not in the text; if it repeats, cut the VO and let the visuals carry the next 2 seconds.”

 Common mistakes

-- Hooking with content the video does not actually deliver — burns audience trust and the algorithm penalizes the next post too
+• Hooking with content the video doesn’t deliver — burns audience trust, and the algorithm penalizes the next post too

-- Reading the hook into the camera with no on-screen text — captions-off viewers (about half on TikTok and Reels) get nothing in the first 3 seconds
+• Reading the hook into camera with no on-screen text — about 80% of viewers watch on mute, so they get nothing in the first 3 seconds

-- Hooks longer than 4 seconds spoken — by second 4 the algorithm has already measured “stayed past 3” and you are spending engagement budget on hook, not payoff
+• Hooks longer than 4 seconds spoken — by second 4 the algorithm has already measured “stayed past 3”; you are spending engagement budget on hook, not payoff

-- Superlatives in the first sentence (“This is the most insane AI tool”) — clickbait register is filtered by both the algorithm and viewers
+• Superlatives in the first sentence (“This is the most insane AI tool”) — clickbait register gets filtered by both algorithm and viewers

-- Posting one hook and concluding — always batch-record 2 hooks for the same video edit; A/B reveals signal you cannot guess
+• Posting one hook and concluding — always batch-record 2 hooks for the same edit; A/B reveals signal you cannot guess

 FAQ

-- Do these patterns work for LinkedIn video and YouTube Shorts too?: Yes, with adjustments.
+• Do these patterns work for LinkedIn video and YouTube Shorts too?: Yes, with adjustments.
 LinkedIn: cut the “personal admission” pattern — it skews oversharing on that platform.
-Shorts: lean harder into the “if you” filter pattern, because Shorts viewers are more search-led than feed-led.
+Shorts: lean harder into the “if you” filter, because Shorts viewers are more search-led than feed-led.

-- How many hooks should I test before settling on a default?: At least 2 per post for 2 weeks (so roughly 8-14 hooks across pattern families).
-Look at retention at second 3 and second 8 across the cohort, not view counts in absolute terms.
-Patterns that pass second 3 but fail second 8 are clickbait hooks.
+• How many hooks should I test before settling on a default?: At least 2 per post for 2 weeks (roughly 8-14 hooks across families).
+Compare retention at second 3 and second 8 across the cohort, not absolute view counts.
+Hooks that pass second 3 but fail second 8 are clickbait.

-- Can I reuse a hook that worked once?: Once or twice, on different content.
-Three times and viewers recognize it; algorithm reads it as repetition and underdistributes.
-Refresh the language while keeping the pattern family.
+• Can I reuse a hook that worked once?: Once or twice, on different content.
+By the third time, viewers recognize it and the algorithm reads repetition and underdistributes.
+Refresh the language, keep the pattern family.

-- The model keeps writing clickbait — what changes?: Add: “No superlatives.
+• The model keeps writing clickbait — what changes?: Add: “No superlatives.
 The hook must be plain but unexpected.
 If a hook needs a word like ‘incredible’ to work, the underlying claim is the wrong claim and the hook should be rewritten around a different angle.”
+GPT-5.5 and Sonnet 4.6 both respond to this constraint reliably.